shsteimer/IntelliVault/doc/Index.md

-## Supported Versions

-The *IntelliVault* plugin supports the following Intellij products:

-* Intellij IDEA 2019.1+, Community/Ultimate Editions

-## Installation
+# Installation

 To install the plugin using the Intellij built-in plugin management dialog by going to **IntelliJ IDEA** > **Preferences...** > **Plugins**.
 From there search for "IntelliVault" and choose install.

 NOTE: If after installing the plugin and restarting the IDE you don't see the **IntelliVault** option under **Tools** then your version of IDEA is most likely not supported.

+## Supported Versions

+The *IntelliVault* plugin supports the following IntelliJ products:

+* IntelliJ IDEA 2019.1+, Community/Ultimate Editions

+#Setup and Usage

 ## Setting up Vault CLI

 IntelliVault uses the [Filevault CLI](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/ht-vlttool.html) under the covers to transfer content between IDEA and your AEM repository.
 This is a hard dependency, and requires the user to download and unpack Filevault CLI v3.2+ before you can configure the plugin.

 You can download the FileVault CLI from https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/.
 Be sure you download the binary artifact, version 3.2 or greater, e.g. https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/3.4.2/vault-cli-3.4.2-bin.zip.
 Once the download has completed, locate it in your Downloads directory and unpack it to the directory of your choice.

 ## Configuration